mpilone/html5-upload-vaadin/README.md

   features are not exposed, such as the upload queue.
 * Interrupting of HTML4 uploads with retries enabled may be slow as multiple retries may need to abort before the entire upload is interrupted.
+* Proper DOM manipulation may not occur when used as a child under some Vaadin components such as TabSheet or Window.
+This is related to when the parent element is attached to the document.

 ## Example Usage